SirGFM/gfm-speedrun-overlay/cmd/mfh-overlay/docs/overlay.md

 The dimensions of the layout in the 1v1 layout are:

 * Top (racers) area's height: 100px (from `div.player`and `div.center-label`)
+    * Note that for the player name, this height is divided between the player name and optional pronouns
 * Top (racers) area's player width: 580px (from `div.player-flex`)
     * Prediction's width: 66px (from `p.predictions-flex`)
     * Audio note's width: 48px (from `p.audio-flex`)